-- Provincial and regional plans and policies: The Province of Ontario regulates land use through plans and policies, including the Growth Plan and Provincial Policy Statement, which establish the vision for communities in Ontario and set targets for the number of new residents and jobs York Region must accommodate by 2051.
+- Provincial and Regional Plans and policies: The Province of Ontario regulates land use through plans and policies, including the Growth Plan for the Greater Golden Horseshoe and Provincial Policy Statement, which establish the vision for communities in Ontario and set targets for the number of new residents and jobs York Region must accommodate by 2051.
 Based on these targets, the York Region Official Plan sets the vision and plan for where and how this growth and development will be accommodated within each of its nine municipalities, including the city of Vaughan.
 All Council decisions regarding a planning application must conform to and be consistent with Provincial plans and policy.

 - Vaughan’s Official Plan: Vaughan’s Official Plan serves as Council’s roadmap for growth and land use within the city and must conform with the Province and York Region’s policies and plans.
 It establishes the City’s long-term vision and values, which is stated through goals and policies that help guide decision-making on land development, economic growth, urban design, the environment and more.
 Ultimately, the Official Plan guides different land uses and where types of development should be located.

 - Secondary Plans: Secondary Plans build on the City’s Official Plan by providing policy guidance and direction for smaller and focused geographic areas.
 In some cases, they can also provide more prescriptive policies to reflect the uniqueness of the area they cover.
 A Secondary Plan defines all the elements needed for successful development, including land uses, new roads and active transportation routes, open spaces and parks, policies to establish land uses and key infrastructure requirements.